marquisepiton/Herobook/README.md

     * CRUD Operations
     * MySQL

-In this project, I created a database called 'sqlheroes' using phpMyadmin as my database solution.
+I created a database called 'sqlheroes' using phpMyadmin as my database solution.
 Within the 'sqlheroes', I made these tables:

 * Abilities
 * Ability_hero